Leading Causes and Common Shoulder Injuries

 Common Shoulder Injuries

-Fractures or breaks of the collar bone (clavicle), shoulder blade (scapula), or upper arm bone (humerus) can occur due to accidents or falls, resulting in pain and reduced mobility.
+Fractures Fractures or breaks of the collar bone (clavicle), shoulder blade (scapula), or upper arm bone (humerus) can occur due to accidents or falls, resulting in pain and reduced mobility.
+These bone injuries often require immediate medical attention and may involve complex treatment plans depending on the severity and location of the break.
+Broken Bone Injury Lawyers can assist individuals whose fractures resulted from preventable accidents or negligent circumstances.

 Compensation for Shoulder Injuries

 Shoulder injuries can affect your physical, emotional, and financial stability.
 Victims with severe shoulder injuries may endure various consequences, such as chronic pain, loss of motion range, steep medical costs, and loss of income.
-However, if another is responsible for your damages, whether an individual or a business, they should make you “whole” again.
+However, if another is responsible for your damages, whether an individual or a business, they may be legally responsible for your damages.
 Here are examples of damages personal injury victims may receive:

 - Medical expenses